-To ensure affordability, the per credit tuition rate for the 8-credit thesis is the same as our regular course tuition: $775 per credit, bringing the 8-credit thesis tuition to $6,200 for the 2022-23 academic year.
+To ensure affordability, the per-credit tuition rate for the 8-credit thesis is the same as our regular course tuition.
+There are no additional fees (regular per-credit graduate tuition x 8 credits).

 Below are the steps that you need to follow to fulfill the thesis requirement.
 Please know that through each step, you will receive guidance and mentorship.